-If you prefer hash browns with the classic sour cream sauce mixture, take a look at this recipe for a hash brown casserole with sour cream and cheese, or try this recipe for "heavenly" hash browns.
+If you prefer hash browns with the classic sour cream sauce mixture, take a look at this recipe for a hash brown casserole with sour cream and cheese.

-- 1 can (10 3/4 ounces) condensed cream of celery soup (see homemade option, below)
+1 (10.75-ounce) can condensed cream of celery soup, see homemade option below

-- 4 cups frozen (thawed) or refrigerated hash brown potatoes
+4 cups hash brown potatoes, frozen and thawed, or refrigerated

 Gather the ingredients.

 In a saucepan, sauté onion in butter slowly until tender.
 Add the condensed soup, milk, and cream cheese; cook over medium-low heat, stirring, until smooth and bubbly.

 Combine the potatoes and onions in a large bowl and then add the soup mixture.
 Stir gently to blend the ingredients thoroughly.

 Spoon the potato mixture into the prepared baking dish and spread.

 Cover the baking dish tightly foil and bake in the preheated oven for 1 hour and 15 minutes, or until potatoes are tender.